mflynn23/project2-etl-group1/README.md

 ## Extract

-First, we explored kaggle.com to find an interesting data source to work with.
-We found our winner in 2 data sources that look at gun violence data and automobile data.
+First, we explored kaggle.com to find an interesting data sources to work with.
+We data sources that look at gun violence data and automobile data.

     -Complete vehicle technical database:  https://www.car-engineer.com/complete-vehicle-technical-database/